ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

     environmentVariables(closure) // See [[Job Reference]] for details of EnvironmentVariablesContext priority(value)
     throttleConcurrentBuilds(throttleClosure)
-    authorization {
+    buildFlow(buildFlowText) // Since 1.22, can only be used on 'BuildFlow' job types.
+See [[Job Reference]]. authorization {
         permission(permissionStr) // e.g. hudson.model.Item.Workspace:authenticated
         permission(String permEnumName, String user)